jl33-ai/competitive-programming/amandas-automaton/README.md

 to do:
 - compile in ipynb
 Compare, with charts: hill climb, genetic algorithm, simulated annealing w/ different parameters, simulated ennealing with different heuristic. parameter optimisation for all.
+- gif of the actual all simulation and the java code
+-